enterprise scale WordPress hosting on AWS

 This is actually quite straightforward – we just spin up a new instance via the console then remove it from the load balancer.
 The instance remains publicly available via its IP address but no traffic is sent to it.
 We then deploy the latest copy of our code to that instance only and test it by amending our local host’s file.
 If everything looks good and we’re happy to push the update live for everyone we simply do another deployment to all the remaining instances.
 The new test instance can then be shut down again.

 At this point you may well be thinking ‘what about my data – where does it live?’
 That’s a great question.
 Every WordPress site big or small requires a MySQL database to store its config and content.
-We recommend using Amazon’s Relational Database Service (RDS); this is a managed service that allows you to create (amongst other things) MySQL databases which are automatically backed up and replicated across multiple AZs.
+We recommend using AWS' Relational Database Service; this is a managed service that allows you to create (amongst other things) MySQL databases which are automatically backed up and replicated across multiple Availability Zones.

 We’re nearly there now, but there’s one more major issue left that we must address.
 By default, when you log into WordPress and upload a file to the Media Library, that file is written to a folder on the server and the details are added to the database.
 But if we have multiple servers processing our upload requests, the file will only be created on one of them.
 The simplest solution is to tell WordPress to store assets elsewhere.
 There are several plugins out there which will allow you to automatically offload your media files to an S3 bucket for example.